zitherharpcommunity/blue_screen/README.md

 # blue_screen

-A Blue Screen widget replaces the default ErrorWidget used for Flutter apps.
+A BlueScreen widget replaces the default ErrorWidget used for Flutter apps.

 ![screenshot](/assets/screenshot.png)